February 4th, 2026

 GitHub Issue 843

-Issue: Korg devices using a .DRV winmm-style driver are not recognized
+Issue: Korg USB devices using a .DRV winmm-style driver are not recognized

 Completely uninstall and remove the driver.
 This can be tricky with the Korg drivers in-particular because they tend to cause issues in the registry.
-A full article is coming on this and will be linked here when ready.
+We have complete instructions on our Discord Server in the #workarounds-and-instructions channel.

 These are the only required registry entries for Windows MIDI Services.